 Obesity, type 2 diabetes and related metabolic disorders present a major and growing global public health challenge.
 These disorders result from a complex interplay between genetic, developmental, behavioural and environmental factors that operate throughout life.

 The mission of the Unit is to investigate the individual and combined effects of these factors and to develop and evaluate strategies to prevent these diseases and their consequences.

-The MRC Epidemiology Unit/CEDAR seminar series has moved online.
-You can find a list of upcoming seminars and recordings of previous ones here.
-To receive emails about future seminars and other alerts subscribe here.
+Find a list of upcoming seminars and recordings of previous ones.
+Receive emails about future seminars and other alerts: subscribe here.

-The MRC Epidemiology Unit is involved in many studies that look at obesity, type 2 diabetes and related metabolic disorders.
+We are involved in many studies into obesity, type 2 diabetes and related metabolic disorders.
 But you don’t need to have one of these conditions to help us with our research.
 We are constantly looking for volunteers to enroll in our studies and help us improve our knowledge of how to treat and prevent these diseases.

-The MRC Epidemiology Unit offers an extensive range of career opportunities for scientists, research support staff and management professionals.
-Whether you are a recent graduate or a senior researcher, we place great emphasis on attracting and training the brightest minds, and on investing in their futures through structured career development training complemented by on-the-job learning.
+We offer a range of opportunities for scientists, research support staff and management professionals.
+Whether you are a recent graduate or a senior researcher, we want to attract the brightest minds and invest in their futures through structured career development and on-the-job learning.